syncfusion-content/winui-docs/winui/Pyramid-Chart/Tooltip.md

 ---
 layout: post
-title: Tooltip in WinUI Pyramid Chart control | Syncfusion
+title: Tooltip in WinUI Chart control | Syncfusion
-description: This section explains about how to enable tooltip and its customization in Syncfusion WinUI Pyramid Chart(SfPyramidChart) control.
+description: This section explains about how to enable tooltip and its customization in Syncfusion WinUI Chart(SfPyramidChart) control.
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Tooltip in WinUI Pyramid Chart (SfPyramidChart)
+# Tooltip in WinUI Chart (SfPyramidChart)

 Tooltip is used to display any information over segments.
 It appears at the data point position when the mouse hovers over any chart segment.
 It is set to display the metadata of the hovered segment or data point.

-## Define tooltip
+## Define

 To define the tooltip in the chart, set the [ShowTooltip]() property to true.
 The default value of [ShowTooltip]() property is false.